 This course is an introduction to CAD/CAM using Master CAM software with emphasis on two and three dimensional design and tool path generation.
 Models will be created to demonstrate surfacing, generating and verifying G&M code relevant to a particular machine post processor.
 Emphasis is on generation of code using wireframe part geometry.
 Students will learn all relevant commands to generate part geometry and generate machine code for aluminum and steel parts choosing appropriate machining parameters.
-On completion of this course students will have an opportunity to sit for the Master CAM certification test.
 Appropriate theory and practice of safe work methods will be emphasized.
 This course was previously titled Introduction to CAD/CAM (4 credits).